ametnes/nesis/docs/src/sso/azure.md

 2. Azure Tenant ID

 ## Configure Nesis
-To configure Nesis for Azure, set these environment variables for the respective microservices
+To configure Nesis for Azure, set these environment variables for the respective microservices;

 ### Frontend